josecoelho96/neecathon-slack-bot/README.md

 ## Problems found
 - How to create first admin.
 - Implementation: Log levels aren't well defined.
-- IDs are not being verified as unique.
+- FIXED: ~~Entry codes are not being verified as unique.
+Not using UUID.~~
 - FIXED: ~~Users are only added to users table on join team commands, should be done always, but on every request will make this slow.~~

 ## Bug list